liferay/liferay-docs/develop/learning-paths/mvc/articles/11-approving-content-with-workflow/03-displaying-approved-workflow-items.markdown

 		return guestbookPersistence.findByG_S(groupId, WorkflowConstants.STATUS_APPROVED);
 	}

+Run Service Builder.
 Leave the other getter methods alone, even though they don't account for workflow status.
-The Guestbook Admin portlet should display all Guestbooks, regardless of workflow status, and these getters are used to populate it's search container.
+The Guestbook Admin portlet should display all of a site's `Guestbook`s, regardless of workflow status, and these getters are used to populate it's search container.

 ## Updating the View Layer to Display Approved Guestbooks